MainRealTek/EmailValidator/README.md

 It can find correct format and invalid format for each email in an file with Threads

-Is usefoul for know the quality of leads email then establish good relationship with him.
+Is useful for know the quality of leads email then establish good relationship with the vendor.

 Requiriments:

 -asyncio

 -os

 -sys

 -re

 -colorama